gregglind/firefox-data-docs/experiments/deploying_code.md

 # How You Get Code To 100% Of Release

-_Warning: this is written by NOT a Release Manager, and has not (yet) been vetted.
-Reflects state of the world on 2018/07/19._
+_Warning_: this is written by NOT a Release Manager, and has not (yet) been vetted.
+Reflects state of the world on 2018/07/19.

 You have code.
 You (eventually) want it to get to 100% of release, if it is good.

-There are two paths.
+There are several paths.

-1. Trains (Current Release Process):
+1. **Trains** (Current Release Process):

   Manages risk by